mauricio-alves/mauricio-alves/README.md

 <img align="right" alt="All rights reserved to Pixel Jeff (https://www.behance.net/pixeljeff)" src="https://mir-s3-cdn-cf.behance.net/project_modules/1400_opt_1/9afe0493484903.5e66500f8dea4.gif" width="62%" />

-<p align="left">I'm a web developer focusing mainly on front-end development.
-I have used Javascript and libs such as ReactJS, Bootstrap, TailwindCSS, NodeJS, MongoDB, MySQL, Express, and Axios.
-I am willing to learn new technologies as well and I have been studying SASS, Typescript, Shopify, and Liquid.
+<p align="left">I'm a web developer focused mainly on the front end.
+With experience in Javascript, React, Node, and MongoDB.
+I am always looking for new knowledge and am currently exploring the world of Shopify.

-I am also a clinical nutritionist, post-graduated in Nutritional Therapy and Clinical Nutrition.
-From 2014 to 2022, I worked at a hospital providing nutritional assistance to sick individuals, focused on promoting, maintaining, and recovering health, but I wanted more.

-I have always been interested in technology and in 2021 I started studying programming on my own.
-In 2022, I decided to change careers and did two bootcamps, one of Web Development at Ironhack and the other of Full Stack JS Developer at Technology Experts.
-In 2023, I started my journey in the Internet Systems course at UniCesumar.
-I'm currently an intern as a web developer at Vasta.
-Now, I want to make people's lives more pleasant through my code.</p>
+Throughout my career, I have had contact with agile methodologies such as Scrum and Kanban, which have served to improve my ability to communicate and collaborate within teams, as well as promote a results-oriented mentality.
+The tools Trello, Ekyte, GitHub, and Figma were fundamental for this purpose.
+I also made use of user interface frameworks, such as Bootstrap and Tailwind, ensuring visually attractive and responsive designs.

+With a background in Nutrition, I bring a unique combination of skills.
+I graduated from the Federal University of Bahia, with a specialization in Nutritional Therapy and Clinical Nutrition from Ganep Nutrição Humana in São Paulo.
+My experience includes providing nutritional assistance to ill individuals of all age groups, with a focus on health promotion, maintenance, and recovery.
+I also worked on team management, employee training, and process improvement.

+I am currently studying for a degree in Internet Systems at Unicesumar, seeking to deepen my technical knowledge and stay up to date in a constantly evolving world of technology.</p>

 <div style="display: inline_block" align="center">
   <h3 align="center">I'm currently learning:</h3>